 An ONVIF media profile consists of a set of configurations that you can use to change media stream settings.
+You can create new profiles with your own set of configurations or use preconfigured profiles for a quick setup.

-Add media profile: Click to add a new ONVIF media profile.
+Add media profile: Click to add a new ONVIF media profile.Profile name: Add a name for the media profile.Video source: Select the video source for your configuration.

-profile\x: Click a profile to edit.